Huei Peng

-Huei Peng (1962 – 2022) was an American control researcher and the Roger L. McCarthy Professor of Mechanical Engineering at the University of Michigan.
+Huei Peng (1962 – 2022) was the Roger L. McCarthy Professor of Mechanical Engineering at the University of Michigan.
 He made contributions in adaptive control and optimal control, with emphasis on their applications to vehicular and transportation systems, design and control of electrified vehicles, hybrid vehicle drivetrains, and connected and autonomous vehicles.
 In recognition of his achievements, he was made a fellow of Society of Automotive Engineers (SAE) and the American Society of Mechanical Engineers (ASME).
 His specific contributions to the application of control theories to ground vehicles includes: